y4smeen/GiftBook/README.md

   * daily mta bridge traffic
 * Google Maps API
   * tell you when you should leave the house to make the best train
-* Javascript
-  * possible visual of how busy each train is throughout the day

-## To Do
-- [ ] Figure out how to use the API
-- [ ] Make the UI/UX
-- [ ] Incorporate Google Maps API
-- [ ] Contact MTA for help